iVantage/angular-ivh-treeview/README.md

 ### Custom onChange Handlers

-Want to be notified anytime a checkbox changes state?
+Want to be notified anytime a checkbox changes state as the result of a click?
 Use the `ivh-treeview-change-handler` attribute to register a callback for whenever a node checkbox changes state.
 Your callback will be passed a reference to the node, the new selected status, and a reference to the entire tree the node belongs to.

+Note that programmatic changes to a node's selected state (including selection change propagation) will not trigger this callback.
+It is only run for the actual node clicked on by a user.

 ```html
 <div ng-controller="MyCtrl as fancy">